axiomabsolute/cs410-information-retrieval/README.md

 > `python.exe firms_cli.py evaluate --n 100 --erate .2`

 The `--erate .2` parameter gives each snippet a 20% chance of including an error.
 The type of error chosen is controlled by the parameters `--transposition_error`, `--replace_note_error`, `--remove_note_error`, and `--add_note_error`.
 These are decimal values between [0, 1) and should add up to 1, thus representing a probability distribution.
 By default, they are each set to `.25` to present an equal probability.

+Often we're more concerned with whether the true-positive result is within the top K results returned, such as the first page of a search engine.
+To quantify this, we can configure the evaluation scorer to treat all results below K as a 0, while maintaining the rank of results beyond that.

+> `python.exe firms_cli.py evaluate --n 100 --topk 10`

+This allows the system to be a little more flexible defining what it considers to be a correct result.